rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ## MacOS 13 (Ventura) and later

 With every new release of macOS and SwiftUI there are new features only available for the latest version of both.
-RsyncUI is compiled for macOS 12 and later.

 Features only available on macOS 13 and later: